chinamike65/hugo-tuolesi/content/book4/book4en.md

 Once, there was a war, and the two sides in the war were in chaos, hacking and killing.
 Shanpa Rinpoche happened to pass by this place.
 When everyone saw him, they put down their swords and guns, and no longer wanted to kill.

-4) All things go well without hard work.
+##### 4) All things go well without hard work.

 People with loving-kindness will get the help of human beings and all beings.
 When doing things, they don’t have to work very hard, and they will naturally have their wishes.

 193

+##### 5) Reborn in the Pure Land at will

-5) Anyone who is free to be reborn in a pure land in another place can be reborn in another place, in a pure land at will, after the death of a person who has obtained loving-kindness.
+Anyone who is free to be reborn in a pure land in another place can be reborn in another place, in a pure land at will, after the death of a person who has obtained loving-kindness.

-If they want to be reborn in the Western Pure Land, if ordinary people recite Ami, the Buddha may not be guaranteed to be reborn, but after receiving loving kindness, they can definitely be reborn in the Western Paradise.
+If they want to be reborn in the Western Pure Land, if ordinary people recite Amitabha Buddha may not be guaranteed to be reborn, but after receiving loving kindness, they can definitely be reborn in the Western Paradise.

-(3) How to cultivate loving-kindness So, how do we cultivate loving-kindness?
+##### (3) How to cultivate loving-kindness

+So, how do we cultivate loving-kindness?
 It can be cultivated by the method of visualization.

 First of all, we must make our mind: May all sentient beings be blessed with happiness and the cause of happiness.

 Then, visualize your body becoming a wish-fulfilling jewel, and innumerable wish-fulfilling jewels appear in the wish-fulfilling jewel, and then visualize giving the wish-fulfilling jewel to every sentient being.
-Whatever sentient beings want, the wish-fulfilling jewel will manifest at will. .
+Whatever sentient beings want, the wish-fulfilling jewel will manifest at will.

 Through this kind of visualization, all sentient beings in the six realms can obtain peace, happiness and the cause of happiness.

+##### 5. Generate Bodhicitta

 Compassion is to relieve suffering.
 Compassion is the heart that wishes all sentient beings to be free from suffering and the causes of suffering.
 Suffering is suffering, affliction is affliction;